davidtchiu/davidtchiu.github.io/teaching/cs161/lab10.life/index.md

     7. `board[x+1][y]`
     8. `board[x+1][y+1]`

-    Recall that you can ask an individual Cell to see if it's alive or not, by using their `isAlive()` method.
+    Recall that you can ask an individual Cell to see if it's alive or not, by using its `isAlive()` method.
 Therefore, you can write something like:

       ```java
       if (board[x-1][y-1].isAlive()) {